liellnima/snowdragon/README.md

 This repository can be used to run and compare different models for the classification and segmentation of Snow Micro Pen (SMP) profiles.

 The SMP is a fast, high-resolution, portable snow hardness measurement device.
 The automatic classification and segmentation models can be used for the fast analysis of vast numbers of SMP profiles.
-For more information about the background of snow layer segmentation and grain type classification please refer to the related thesis.
-In the thesis the SMP dataset collected during the MOSAiC expedition was used.
+For more information about the background of snow layer segmentation and grain type classification please refer to the related publicatoins.
+Throughout the project the SMP dataset collected during the MOSAiC expedition was used.
 The plots and results of the different models can be reproduced with this repository.

-* Related thesis: "Automatic Snow Classification − A Comparison of Machine Learning Algorithms for the Segmentation and Classification of Snow Micro Penetrometer Profiles" by Julia Kaltenborn
+* Access to raw data: [Available on PANGAEA]()
+* Download models: [Available on Zenodo]
 * About the SMP: [SLF Website](https://www.slf.ch/en/ueber-das-slf/versuchsanlagen-und-labors/kaeltelabor/snowmicropenr.html)
 * About MOSAiC: [MOSAiC Website](https://mosaic-expedition.org/)
 * Contact: [julia.kaltenborn@mila.quebec](mailto:julia.kaltenborn@mila.quebec)

+## Related publications
+* Bsc thesis: "Automatic Snow Classification − A Comparison of Machine Learning Algorithms for the Segmentation and Classification of Snow Micro Penetrometer Profiles" by Julia Kaltenborn
+* [“A Comparison of Machine Learning Algorithms for the Segmentation and Classification of Snow Micro Penetrometer Profiles on Arctic Sea Ice”](https://meetingorganizer.copernicus.org/EGU21/EGU21-15637.html), J. Kaltenborn, V. Clay, A. R. Macfarlane, J. M. King, M. Schneebeli, Data Science and Machine Learning for Cryosphere and Climate, EGU General Assembly, 2021.
+(Abstract)
+* [“ML for Snow Stratigraphy Classification”](https://www.climatechange.ai/papers/neurips2021/48), J. Kaltenborn, V. Clay, A. R. Macfarlane and M. Schneebeli, Tackling Climate Change with AI workshop, NeurIPS, 2021.
+(Presentation & Paper)

 ## Overview

 * ``data/``: Preprocessed SMP profiles as npz files
 * ``data_handling/``: Scripts to preprocess and clean the raw SMP profiles
-* ``models/``: Scripts to create and use models
+* ``models/``: Scripts to create, use and store models
+* ``output/``: Output and results are stored here.
+Subdir ``evaluation/`` contains plots for each model and profile. ``plots_data/`` contains plots giving an overview over the data. ``plots_results/`` contains plotted results. ``predictions/`` is where predictions are stored. ``scores/`` contains all the scores.

-* ``plots/``: Plots and results with subfolder ``evaluation/`` containing evaluation results
+Plots and results with subfolder ``evaluation/`` containing evaluation results
 * ``tuning/``: Scripts to tune models
+* ``visualization/``: Scripts to create plots

 ## Setup